chriswebb09/chriswebb09.github.io/_posts/2017-04-06-serving-ourselves.md

 One way to do this is to have some data (most likely JSON) stored locally that can be called upon whenever the need may arise.
 It doesn’t need to be entire databases worth, just enough to simulate proper functionality.
-In this post, I’ll show you how to construct a simple node server that you can use to serve dummy data to your app.
+In this post, I’ll show you how to construct a simple
+Node.js server that you can use to serve dummy data to your app.

 ### Let's get started!